 Domitian

 Demystifying Domitian is no easy feat.
-Our sources portray him as the black sheep of the family, the disappointing third installment of the Flavian franchise, succeeding his father Vespasian (69-79 AD) and his older brother Titus (79-81 AD).
+Our sources portray him as the black sheep of the family, the disappointing third installment of the Flavian franchise, succeeding his father Vespasian (69-79 CE) and his older brother Titus (79-81 CE).

 Domitian ruled for 18 years, the longest reign of any emperor since Tiberius.
 But he shared the same fate as Nero in that, being the last ruler of a dynasty, he was always going to be reviled under the propaganda of the next.
 He was certainly ruthless.
-But while senators hated him his soldiers admired him, and on balance his policies and reforms and went a long way in setting the tone for the next century of peace.
+But while senators hated him, his soldiers loved him, and on balance his policies and reforms went a long way in laying the foundations for the next century of peace.

 But Domitia returned within a year, and other than this there doesn’t look to have been anything particularly noteworthy.